snat-s/m/about/README.md

 I wanted to use my logo, but in a bit more creative way.
 So I decided to train a tiny nn on my logo and display in real time the process.
 This is a super cool effect.
-Kudos to i dont remember who that tought me that.
+Kudos to i dont remember who that thought me that.

 Steps: